Actifio/AGMPowerCLI/UsageExamples.md

 ## VMware VM Onboarding Automation

 If we are onboarding large numbers of VMware VM's or we want to auto protect new VM's using automation, we can use a function called: **New-AGMLibVMwareVMDiscovery**.
-This function query vCenter and get list of VM's which has specified tag and it uses following vcenter powershell modules and can be installed using **Install-Module -Name Module name** command </br>
+This function queries vCenter and gets a list of VM's which has a specified tag and it uses the following vCenter powershell modules, and can be installed using **Install-Module -Name Module name** command </br>

 ```
 Install-Module -Name VMware.Sdk.vSphere.Cis